rd--/blksc3/md/notes.md

 - TChoose.1
 - Sequencer.1

+# Clarify

+- Explain why textures require Mix/Sum
+- Document how concise "create list with" and "set x to" (as "[]" and ":=") are defined

 # Spl

 The Blockly Js printer prints "var p, q, r;" to declare temporaries.
-Spl allows this form to support blksc3 but properly blksc3 should write "let p = nil;".
+Spl allows this form particularly to support BlkSc3.
+Properly BlkSc3 should write "let p = nil; let q = nil; let r = nil;".

 # Help